Guide to Streaming Video Services

 Fubo is a cable replacement service targeting sports fans.
 The sports-centric service provides live and on-demand channels from ABC, CBS, Fox, and NBC in most markets.
 You also get cable channels (AMC, Bravo, Discovery, FX, HGTV, Syfy, and TLC) and sports networks (beIN Sports, FS1, Golf Channel, MSG, SNY, and NBA TV).
 Thanks to a deal with Disney, the service now has ESPN (ESPN, ESPN 2, and ESPN 3), plus the SEC and ACC networks in certain markets.

-Fubo’s Pro plan costs $85 a month and has more than 200 channels with local stations in most markets.
+Fubo’s Pro plan usually costs $85 a month and offers more than 200 channels, including local stations in most markets.
 It also includes regional MLB, NBA, and NFL games.
+An Elite plan costs $105 a month.

 Fubo recently rolled out a new MLB.TV direct-to-consumer add-on package for an additional $30 per month that lets baseball fans stream out-of-market games, both live and on demand.

-One big piece of news is that Fubo and Disney announced that Disney will be combining its Hulu + Live TV business (see below) with Fubo at some point in the near future.
+One big piece of news is that Disney, which has acquired a majority stake in Fubo, will combine its Hulu + Live TV business (see below) with Fubo in the near future.
 One consequence of the deal is that it ends Fubo’s lawsuit against Disney (and Fox and Warner Bros.) over a proposed live sports streaming service called Venu Sports.
 (The three companies pulled the plug on Venu Sports shortly after the lawsuit was resolved, however.)
-Even after the deal is closed, Fubo and Hulu + Live TV will continue to be available to subscribers as separate services via their respective apps.
+Fubo and Hulu + Live TV will remain available to subscribers as separate services via their respective apps.

 Sign up for Fubo.